Best Cycling Shoes

 The nature of the shoes and the rubber sole combine to make the Freerider Elements water resistant.
 This is particularly advantageous in rainy weather.
 Remember the caveat again – water resistant and waterproof are two different things.

+A lot of biking shoes have Velcro straps, not the Freeder Elements though.
+It sticks to laces.
+This can be a plus or a minus depending on your personal preference.
 The recommended use for Freerider Elements is mountain biking – they have been designed for that.
-However, the flexible soles make it good for walking and casual wear.
+However, flexible soles make it good for walking and casual wear.

 The Fly V is designed to be a long-lasting companion – whether it is during competitive racing or just training.
 It's lightweight and fits perfectly.
 It is designed specifically for women.Read more